 Most estimates of black-tailed prairie dog populations are not based on numbers of individual animals, but on estimates of the amount of occupied habitat.
 Density of animals varies depending on the season, region, and climatic conditions, but typically ranges from 2 to 18 individuals per acre.
 Density also can vary temporally due to poisoning, plague, and recreational shooting.
 A rangewide estimate of historically occupied habitat for the black-tailed prairie dog is 80 to 100 million acres.
 Current occupied habitat is estimated to be 2.1 million acres.

 The black-footed ferret is a federally listed endangered species that depends upon prairie dogs as a source of food and uses its burrows for shelter.
 Any actions that kill prairie dogs or alter their habitat could prove detrimental to black-footed ferrets occupying the affected prairie dog towns.
-The Service's revised black-footed ferret survey guidelines provide criteria for determining when and how prairie dog towns need to be searched.
-In Colorado, the Service has block-cleared some areas in Colorado where black-footed ferret surveys are no longer necessary, see maps on the Black-Footed Ferret website.
-If there are any questions about an activity to be conducted in prairie dog towns in Colorado, please contact the Colorado Ecological Services Field Office at 303-236-4773 or the Colorado Division of Wildlife.
+Black-footed ferrets are considered extirpated except where they have been purposely reintroduced using special authorities under Section 10 of Endangered Species Act.
+For project planning purposes, please consult IPaC (https://ecos.fws.gov/ipac/) to determine if pre-construction black-footed ferret surveys are required, or contact your local Ecological Services Field Office.

 The Fish and Wildlife Service has completed a status review of the black-tailed prairie dog and has determined it does not warrant protection as a threatened or endangered species under the Endangered Species Act.